DrGitStone/JellyMusicUploader/README.md

 image per album, and the plugin writes the files into your music library folder and triggers a library scan.

+**Finally you can now add music to your music library from anywhere, without having to go through Jellyfin's back end!**

 Built for admin convenience on a home server — no SSH, no scp, no manual import dance.
-Just drag a folder into the browser.
+Just drag a folder containing into the browser.
+Remember the upload format : Artist folder > Album name > Song tracks You get to pick the thumbnail for the albums in the process as well, this way you get a clean metadata experience!

 ##
 <div align="center">

-  <b>This took some time for testing and debugging, but we made it! if you enjoyed the project, please feel free to buy me a coffee! </b>
+  <b>This took me some time for testing and debugging and ironing the quirks, but we made it! if you enjoyed the project, please feel free to buy me a coffee! </b>

   </div>